Transmetro: Line 13 (Corredor Central)

 This line, as mentioned earlier, runs through the historic downtown, this means that during its journey it will pass by popular landmarks of the city such as the Torre del Reformador, the Acueducto de Pinula, the Bank of Guatemala, Civic Centre, and 6th Avenue, a popular pedestrian-only section of the city.
 The line was certified as "Silver" under the BRT Standards in 2014.
+In 2022, Line 13's Hangares Station became an interchange station with the inauguration of the TransPinula service.
 In the 2023 service update, Line 13 had its termini changed to Tipografia in the north and Hangares in the south after a number of stations closed, south of Plaza Argentina.
 Fuerza Aerea station was opened and all direct transfers were removed.